Inquisitor2000/DealDuck/README.md

 [ send_sleep ]

 Announce that the bot is shutting down for the night.
-The most important !
+If neccesary.